-Freshly tapped NRL is a white color fluid with a density around 0.975 -0.98 g/cm3 that is less than the density of water. pH is between 6 -7.
+Freshly tapped NRL is a white color fluid with a density of around 0.975 -0.98 g/cm3 which is less than the density of water. pH is between 6 -7.
 Viscosity is variable.
 The total amount of non-rubber and non-aqueous substances in fresh natural rubber latex is around 5% by weight of the latex.

 Natural rubber is hydrophobic.
 So, they do not dissolve in water.
 But they are dispersed in rubber latex without floating.
 An uncountable number of rubber particles are entangled together and make rubber particles.
-There are non-rubber particles such as lipids, proteins in natural rubber latex (NRL).
+There are non-rubber particles such as lipids, and proteins in natural rubber latex (NRL).

 Proteins have both hydrophobic parts and hydrophilic parts, and lipids have hydrophobic parts in their molecules.
 The hydrophobic part (hydrocarbon chain) of the proteins is adsorbed to the rubber particle and the hydrophilic part (mainly the carboxylic groups of proteins) is placed around the rubber particle.